-If the PRC government finds that the agreements that establish the structure for operating our businesses in China do not comply with PRC regulations relating to wealth management businesses, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
+If the PRC government finds that the agreements that establish the structure for operating our businesses in China do not comply with PRC regulations relating to the wealth management or asset management business, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.

 We primarily engage in the distribution of wealth management products to HNWIs in China.
 In practice, the foreign shareholder of a distributor of mutual funds is required to be a financial institution with asset management or relationship manager experience, good financial standing and reputation, and such a foreign shareholder shall be located in a place where its national authority has signed a memorandum of understanding on bilateral regulatory cooperation with the CSRC or its approved institution.
 Accordingly, we are currently not eligible to conduct our wealth management business by directly establishing a foreign-invested asset management company.
 In order to conduct our wealth management services, we have entered into contractual arrangements through Hywin Wealth Management which has such qualifications.
-Our contractual arrangement with Hywin Wealth Management and its shareholders enable us to (1) have power to direct the activities that most significantly affect the economic performance of Hywin Wealth Management; (2) receive 100% of the economic benefits from Hywin Wealth Management in consideration for the services provided by Hywin Wealth Management; and (3) have an exclusive option to purchase most or part of the equity interests in Hywin Wealth Management when and to the extent permitted by PRC law.
-As a result of these contractual arrangements, we have control over and are the primary beneficiary of Hywin Wealth Management and hence consolidate its financial results and their subsidiaries into our consolidated financial statements under U.S. GAAP.
+Our contractual arrangement with Hywin Wealth Management and its shareholders enable us to (1) have power to direct the activities that most significantly affect the economic performance of Hywin Wealth Management: (2) receive 100% of the economic benefits from Hywin Wealth Management in consideration for the services provided by Hywin Wealth Management; and (3) have an exclusive option to purchase most or part of the equity interests in Hywin Wealth Management when and to the extent permitted by PRC law.
+As a result of these contractual arrangements, we have control over and are the primary beneficiary of Hywin Wealth Management and hence consolidate the financial results of Hywin Wealth Management and its subsidiaries into our consolidated financial statements under U.S. GAAP.
 In addition, PRC laws and regulations imposed restrictions on foreign ownership of companies that engage in asset management in practice, such as our subsidiary Shenzhen Panying.
-Furthermore, Shanghai Hywin Network Technology ([[]]]] is recently expanding its business into market research and consultation services, which are also a business subject to foreign ownership restrictions.
-Due to these restrictions in PRC law or in practice on foreign ownership
+Furthermore, Shanghai Hywin Network Technology (\$\int\text{\Pin}\text{ business into market research and consultation services, which are also a business subject to foreign ownership restrictions.
+Due to these restrictions in PRC law or in practice on foreign ownership, we conduct our business in China through our variable interest entities by way of a series of contractual arrangements.

-If the PRC government finds that our contractual arrangements do not comply with its restrictions on foreign investment in the wealth management or asset management business, or if the PRC government otherwise finds that we, Hywin Wealth Management Co., Ltd., Shenzhen Panying Asset Management Co., Ltd., Shanghai Hywin Network Technology Co., Ltd. or any of their subsidiaries or branches are in violation of PRC laws or regulations or lack the necessary permits or licenses to operate our business, the relevant PRC regulatory authorities, including the CSRC, would have broad discretion in dealing with such violations or failures, including, without limitation:
+If the PRC government finds that our contractual arrangements do not comply with its restrictions on foreign investment in the wealth management or asset management business, or if the PRC government otherwise finds that we, Hywin Wealth Management, Shenzhen Panying, Shanghai Hywin Network Technology or any of their subsidiaries or branches are in violation of PRC laws or regulations or lack the necessary permits or licenses to operate our business, the relevant PRC regulatory authorities, including the CSRC, would have broad discretion in dealing with such violations or failures, including, without limitation:

-- revoke the business license and/or operating license that such entities currently have or obtain in the further; - discontinuing or placing restrictions or onerous conditions on our operations; - imposing fines, confiscating the income from Hywin Consulting or our VIEs, or imposing other requirements with which we or our VIEs may not be able to comply;
+- · revoke the business license and/or operating license that such entities currently have or obtain in the further; - discontinuing or placing restrictions or onerous conditions on our operations; - imposing fines, confiscating the income from Hywin Consulting or our VIEs, or imposing other requirements with which we or our VIEs may not be able to comply;